The Thermoionic Vacuum Arc (TVA) plasma

 The TVA plasma source works under vacuum of 10-6 torr.

-This deposition method was discovered over 25 years ago by the Romanian professor Geavit Musa at the Low Temperature Plasma Lab of the National Institute for Lasers, Plasma and Radiation Physics (INFLPR).
-Since then, the TVA plasma source was continuously studied and improved in our Laboratory.
-TVA is a promising deposition tool for industrial applications.
+This deposition method was discovered over 25 years ago by the Romanian professor Geavit Musa at the Low Temperature Plasma Lab of the National Institute for Lasers, Plasma and Radiation Physics (INFLPR) [1, 2].
+A the time, the TVA plasma could be used with solid precursors and the films were metallic or DLC.